-Several programs and projects integrate activities.
+Several programs and projects integrate the environmental component into their activities.
 Chad has developed a steering tool in the form of a program known as the Program (PND)

 The fees for fishing permits have been increased.
-Law 14 / PR / 2008 of 10 June 3 2008 in section 230 prohibits fishing
+Law 14 / PR / 2008 of 10 June 2008 in section 230 prohibits fishing without a permit.

-Sustainable Use of Biodiversity in the 2005 in the Manda National Park.
-The three national parks of the country (Zakouma, Manda and SénaOura) have a management and development plan, an essential tool for the sustainable management of natural resources.
+Sustainable Use of Biodiversity in the Middle Chari" has been operational since 005 in the Manda National Park.
+The three national parks of the country Zakouma, Manda and SénaOura) have a management and development plan, an essential tool for the sustainable management of natural resources.